PirateBox-Dev/openwrt-dev-environment/README.md

     make acquire_beta_packages

+### Cleaning up
+There are two different clean targets:

+    make clean

+Will clean the __openwrt-image-build__ directory and the __openwrt__ directory.
+It will however not delete the OpenWRT toolchain.
+It will also stop the local repository in case it is still running.
+This is also the first step executed when using any of the auto build targets.

+    make distclean

+Will do the same as clean, but will also delete all directories and files pulled in while building.
+The directory will basically look like after a fresh clone.

 ### Troubleshooting
 #### Builing OpenWRT fails with errors
 Run __make__ in the openwrt folder single threaded and with the __S=v__ flag to get detailed output: